Valid Inference After Causal Discovery: Empirical Studies

 \section{Empirical Studies}

 We complement our theoretical findings with experiments.
-We compare the standard, non-noisy GES method with our noisy GES (Algorithm \ref{alg:GES_general}).
-For the scoring criterion, we use the clipped BIC score (Eq.~\eqref{eq:clipped_bic}) and focus on multivariate Gaussian observations.

-Our results are twofold.
-First, in Section \ref{sec:exp_validity} we evaluate the severity of uncorrected inference after causal discovery via non-noisy GES.
-We find that the double-dipping phenomenon that motivates our work indeed leads to invalid inference, worsening in low-sample and high-dimensional regimes.
-Then, in Section \ref{sec:exp_quality} we compare the quality of the graph discovered by our randomized GES method compared to the graph found by standard GES with data splitting.
-We find that our algorithm consistently outperforms sample splitting as the number of variables in the graph grows.
+First, in Section \ref{sec:exp_validity} we evaluate the severity of the error incurred by uncorrected inference after causal discovery and compare to the error of our methods, \textsc{noisy-select} and \textsc{noisy-ges}.
+We find that the double-dipping phenomenon that motivates our work indeed leads to invalid inference, worsening in low-sample and high-dimensional regimes, and that our methods effectively solve this.
+Then, in Section \ref{sec:exp_quality} we compare the quality of the graph discovered by our randomized methods with that of the graph found by standard causal discovery with data splitting.
+We apply our methods with a robustified version of the BIC score that we informally refer to as the ``Huber score.''
+It simply replaces the squared loss with the Huber loss for increased robustness.
+For GES we use the usual BIC score.
+In Appendix \ref{subsec:huber_validity} we show that our findings are qualitatively the same if we apply GES with the robustified score.